DanielGlickmanTAU/code2seq_torch/wip.md

 I am thinking of moving to a constant graph structure, e.g only triangle that are connected in a determinstic way(always same node selected).
 The reasoning, is that I would not need a flexible way of jumping between shapes.
-The diffusion distance/pattern will always be the same, and in that way nagasaki could memorize it, the same way it did for dot grid.
+The diffusion distance/pattern will always be the same, and in that way gd could memorize it, the same way it did for dot grid.

 + This is simple, and I think has a good chance of improving over GPS etc on REAL benchmarks.